VAT on school fees FAQs

 What is the GDST doing to mitigate the impact?

-We believe that it is important to prepare for this policy becoming a reality and to minimise the impact it will have on school fees.
+Delivering an irresistible education alongside value for money has been a priority for us as we’ve worked to navigate these significant changes.
 Our schools benefit from being part of a family of 25 schools and we work together to ensure we are operating as efficiently as possible so that we can focus on what matters most – giving our students an excellent GDST education.

-What impact will the Labour Party’s policy have on GDST bursaries?
+What impact will the Government’s policy have on GDST bursaries?

 The GDST has a proud history of offering bursaries and scholarships to those who need them, and our commitment to reaching as many girls as possible, through bursaries and scholarships as well as partnerships with local state schools and our two academies, lies at the heart of our purpose as a charity.
 Our bursaries are part funded by restricted endowment funds, which can only be used in this way, which means we will be able to continue to support current students who benefit from these awards.